KAI-FLEXI/1D-Cut-Optimizer/privacy-policy.md

 - Any changes to this policy will be updated on this page.

 ## Contact
-For any questions or concerns about this privacy policy, please contact [kaiflexitech@gmail.com](mailto:kaiflexitech@gmail.com).
+For any questions or concerns about this privacy policy, please contact [support@flexitech.tech](mailto:support@flexitech.tech).